 The Frank-Starling law of the heart states that the more the heart is filled, the stronger the force of contraction.
-Cardiac filling is a function of venous return and left ventricular end diastolic volume (LVEDV), while a stronger force of contraction leads to a bigger stroke volume.
-Thus, stroke volume is proportional to left ventricular end diastolic volume (LVEDV) and this relationships can be plotted as a Starling curve.
+Cardiac filling is a function of venous return and left ventricular end diastolic volume (LVEDV), while a stronger force of contraction leads to a bigger SV.
+Thus, SV is proportional to left ventricular end diastolic volume (LVEDV) and this relationships can be plotted as a Starling curve.

-Increasing heart rate does decreases stroke volume as there is less time to expel blood during the shortened systole.
-This effect is significant, however, at higher heart rates but is balanced by a reflex increase in inotropy, called the Treppe effect, which ensures that stroke volume remains constant despite physiological variations in heart rate.
+Increasing heart rate does decrease stroke volume as there is less time to expel blood during the shortened systole.
+This effect is significant, however, at higher heart rates but is balanced by a reflex increase in inotropy, called the Treppe effect, which ensures that SV remains constant despite physiological variations in heart rate.